Logistic Regression Tool

 Interpretation Aid

-The horizontal bars are 95% confidence intervals showing statistical uncertainty.
-If a bar crosses the 1.0 line, the effect is not statistically significant (could be no effect).
-Longer bars = more uncertainty.
-Variables are sorted by distance from 1.0 to show strongest effects first.
+The horizontal bars show 95% CIs.
+If a bar crosses the 1.0 line, the effect is not statistically significant.
+Variables are sorted by effect strength.
 The x-axis is log-scaled so equal distances represent equal multiplicative effects.

 SUMMARY STATISTICS